-- 2.15 Development is typically associated with increased traffic and emissions which can increase the airborne concentration of nitrogen oxides (NOx) and ammonia (NH3), and the subsequent rate of nitrogen deposition from the atmosphere.
-This can lead to the nutrient enrichment and acidification of soils, encouraging more tolerant ruderal species at the expense of sensitive plant, lower plant and invertebrate communities.
-In high concentrations, ammonia can result in direct toxic effects on vegetation, a factor which may also be true of NO_x.
-Furthermore, it can exacerbate the effects of other factors such as climate change or pathogens, for example.
-In contrast, larger animals, such as small mammals and birds are considered immune to direct effects but can be vulnerable to change in their supporting habitats. - 2.16 However, levels of nitrogen deposition fall quickly in the first few metres from the roadside before gradually levelling out; beyond 200m, they become difficult to distinguish from background levels.
-In other words, impacts at 10m, 50m or 200m can be very different from those at the roadside. - 2.17 It can be seen, therefore, that the additional contributions that might arise from increased traffic are only likely to be significant where a European site lies within 200m of a road which is expected to experience an increase of traffic, and where a feature is known to be sensitive to such effects.
+- 2.13 However, levels of nitrogen deposition fall quickly in the first few metres from the roadside before gradually levelling out; beyond 200m, they become difficult to distinguish from background levels.
+In other words, impacts at 10m, 50m or 200m can be very different from those at the roadside. - 2.14 It can be seen, therefore, that the additional contributions that might arise from increased traffic are only likely to be significant where a European site lies within 200m of a road which is expected to experience an increase of traffic, and where a feature is known to be sensitive to such effects.
 Such relatively simple tests essentially represent the scope of a screening assessment leaving more detailed analysis and its relationship to the ecological characteristics of the European sites at risk to the appropriate assessment, should any European sites fall into the above categories.
-European sites where there are roads within 200m and where increased traffic could result in risks are: Cannock Chase SAC, Cannock Chase Extension Canal SAC, Pasturefield Saltmarsh SAC, and the West Midlands Meres and Mosses SAC/Midland Meres and Mosses Phase 1 Ramsar.

-2.18 Importantly, and building on case law in Sussex (the Wealden case)21, the assessment of air pollution must be undertaken in-combination with plans and projects in neighbouring authorities and further afield.
+European sites where there are roads within 200m and where increased traffic could result in risks are: Cannock Chase SAC, Cannock Chase Extension Canal SAC, Pasturefield Saltmarsh SAC, and the West Midlands Meres and Mosses SAC/Midland Meres and Mosses Phase 1 Ramsar. - 2.15 Importantly, and building on case law in Sussex (the Wealden case)21, the assessment of air pollution must be undertaken in-combination with plans and projects in neighbouring authorities and further afield.